zumbalogy/command_search_example/README.md

 make question mark pop up helper box in the input to show off syntax and all.

-build selected-result card pretty and make things clickable so that clicking country:spain puts "country:spain" in the search box
+make things case insensitive by default and all, so clicking in selected box is nice and all

-make the map take up more room

-make the map zoom a little bit when it can

 2.5.3 :006 > Earthquake.search("latitude:0 -longitude:0").first
 Traceback (most recent call last):